 Director: Zack Snyder

 Let’s be honest, it’s difficult as all hell to make the zombie scary again.
 But when Zack Snyder performed a career-launching remake of George Romero’s Dawn of the Dead, he made them fast, crazed, and young.
 In the opening scene, we see a gentle shot of a couple going from sleepy time to morning time.
-When boyfriend notices their neighbors kid in their hallway, he inspects and spots the missing flesh on her jaw and goes in for the rescue.
-Audiences of course watch as everything go downward from there: girl bites guy, music amps up, guy turns to bite girl, and on and on it goes.
+When the boyfriend notices their neighbors kid in their hallway, he inspects and spots the missing flesh on her jaw and goes in for the rescue.
+Audiences of course watch as everything go downward from there: The girl bites our hero guy, music amps up, guy turns to bite girl, and on and on it goes.

 It’s the chaos in motion, within an eight-minute span, we find out just how quickly things can go wrong if zombies had a little more quickness (28 Days Later did it first).
 From the heart-beating music to the excellent use of wide shots and sound design that showcase kill after kill of diseased mania, it’s hard for audiences to get a moment to exhale.